Moonlington/tabletopfloreblog/content/about.md

 ## Who am I?

-My name is Flore, a 20 year old man living in the Netherlands, who has been playing D&D for almost four years now.
+My name is Flore, a 21 year old guy living in the Netherlands, who has been playing D&D for almost four years now.
 Most of that time has been as a DM.
 I'm a big fan of Critical Role, which has been my main inspiration for being a DM, and creating my own worlds.
 I used to study Aerospace Engineering, but I have switched over to Computer Science this year.
 I am a DM for two groups of 6 and 7 people, where I make an attempt to prepare both sessions every week.

 ## Why make this blog?